-Spread betting in the EuroLeague functions similarly to NBA point spreads — a favored team must win by more than the assigned margin, while the underdog can lose by fewer points (or win outright) to cover.
-However, EuroLeague spreads tend to be tighter than their NBA counterparts, reflecting the league's competitive balance and lower-scoring style.
-A typical spread might sit between 2 and 8 points, making each possession and late-game decision critical to the cover.
+Spread betting in the EuroLeague functions similarly to NBA point spreads — a favored team must win by more than the set margin, while the underdog can lose by fewer points (or win outright) to cover.
+However, EuroLeague games tend to feature tighter margins than their NBA counterparts, with lower scoring totals and more tactical, half-court play.
+A 5.5-point spread in EuroLeague carries significantly more weight than the same number in an NBA contest, making precision in line shopping critical.

 Cross-Sport spreads Vig Comparison